-United States Code, and to grant appropriate relief, including
+United States Code, and to grant appropriate relief, including interim relief, as provided in such chapter.

 "(4) CONCLUSIVENESS OF JUDGMENT.-The judgment of the court affirming or setting aside, in whole or in part, any final rule under this section shall be final, subject to review by the Supreme Court of the United States upon certiorari or certification, as provided in section 1254 of title 28, United States Code.